Topology-and-Data/manifold-learning/README.md

 #### Use an existing environment

-If using an existing environment from a a clone of a GitHub repo, simply load and instantiate the existing environment from the `Project.toml` file.
+If using an existing environment from a clone of a GitHub repo, simply load and instantiate the existing environment from the `Project.toml` file.
 If the project contains a manifest (specified in `Manifest.toml`), this will install the packages in the same state that is given by that manifest.
 Otherwise, it will resolve the latest versions of the dependencies compatible with the project.

 ```
 shell> julia